Government of Canada

 However, given the hazardous properties of flurophenyltin and tetraphenyltin, there is concern that new activities for the two substances could lead to the substances meeting the criteria set out in section 64 of the Act.
 Therefore the Domestic Substances List has been amended, and these two substances are now subject to the SNAc provisions specified under subsection 81(3) of the Act, which require that any new manufacture, import or use of any of these substances in quantities greater than 100 kg/year is notified and will undergo ecological and human health risk assessments as specified in section 83 of the Act prior to the substance being introduced into Canada.

-Release of Final Follow-up Assessment Report and Proposed Risk Management Approach Document
+Final Follow-up Assessment Report and Proposed Risk Management Approach

 • monomethyltins, dimethyltins, monobutyltins, dibutyltins, monooctyltins, dioctyltins, fluorotriphenyltin and tetraphenyltin do not meet the criteria set out in paragraphs 64(a) or (b) of CEPA 1999; and